 Results

 After hiring two new salespeople with a new hiring process, training and mind-set Kevin found focusing on an earnings move not just sales worked.
-Immediately closing ratio went up over 15% while the average sale increased to $302.00 from $225.00.
+Immediately the company�s closing ratio went up over 15% while the average sale increased to $302.00 from $225.00.
 Further, methods for lead generation and lead advancement were fine-tuned so the average closing ratio exceeded 25%.
 They stayed on course for a year.
-It wasn’t before long a four color print shop that was doing business with him bought him out.
+It wasn’t long before a four color print shop that was doing business with him bought him out.

 6/21/07